 The world renowned press release, one of the biggest, most important documents a publicist must create for their client.
 Press releases are written to inform media outlets and the public on the new developments for an organization or individual.

-When written effectively, media outlets use press releases for news coverage.
+releases for news coverage.
 Therefore these one page documents play an important role in the main function of public relations: sharing valuable information about a client, with the relevant public.
 However, they’re not as easy to write as you may think.
 Press releases must demonstrate newsworthiness in order for it to be useful.
 Below are four ways to make sure you're writing an effective press release.

 Want to make sure your company is writing effective newsworthy press releases?
 Contact IMPACT to see how we can help!

 Because journalists and news coverage managers have to sift through an endless amount of press releases, it is important to make sure that your headline is as eye-catching as your clients development is.
 Much like an e-mail's "subject" header, the headline of a press release must be interesting and descriptive.
 The reader should have an idea what your press release is about and be interested after reading the headline.
 Creating a good headline is the most important step in getting your press release read.